-STRATEGY YOU CAN TEACH.
+A STRATEGY YOU CAN TEACH.
 PROGRESS YOU CAN SEE.

-Recreational cognitive use from day one
+Cognitive recreational use from day one

-- Focused attention and sustained engagement;
+- sustained attention and concentration;

-- Strategic reasoning and planning ahead;
+- strategic reasoning and planning;

-- Cooperation and shared decision-making;
+- cooperation and collective decision-making;

-- Resilience when dealing with mistakes and uncertainty.
+- resilience when facing error and uncertainty.

 A playful foundation for very concrete skills